About the Author of the Blogsite, Not the Author of the Bible::

 And when they brought out the money that [had been] brought into the [Lord’s] house, Hilkiah, the priest, found [the] Book of the Law of the Lord, given by Moses.

-King [Josiah] commanded Hilkiah; Ahikam, [Shaphan's] son; Abdon, [Micah's] son; Shaphan, the scribe & Asaiah, the [king's] servant, saying, Go [inquire] of the Lord for me & for [those who] are left in Israel & Judah, [about] the words of the book that is found.
+And king [Josiah] commanded Hilkiah; Ahikam, [Shaphan's] son; Abdon, [Micah's] son; Shaphan, the scribe & Asaiah, the [king's] servant, saying, Go [inquire] of the Lord for me & for [those who] are left in Israel & Judah, [about] the words of the book that is found.

-For great is the [anger] of the Lord that is poured out upon us, because our [forefathers haven't] kept the Word of the Lord, to do all that is written in this book.
+For great is the [anger] of the Lord that is poured out upon us, because our [forefathers] haven't kept the Word of the Lord, to do all that is written in this book.

 [Jeremiah 21:9 Then, they shall answer, Because they have [abandoned] the Covenant [contract] of the Lord, their God & worshiped other gods & served them.]

-and [humbled] yourself before Me & [tore] your clothes & [wept] before Me, I have even heard you also [said,] the Lord.
+and [humbled] yourself before Me & [tore] your clothes & [wept] before Me, I have even heard you also, [said] the Lord.
 [Look,] I will gather you to join your [forefathers] to the grave in peace.

-King [Josaiah] & all the men of Judah & the inhabitants of Jerusalem & the priests & Levites & all the people [powerful & powerless] went up into the [Lord's] house.
+And king [Josaiah] & all the men of Judah & the inhabitants of Jerusalem & the priests & Levites & all the people [powerful & powerless] went up into the [Lord's] house.

 And Josaiah took away all the abominations out of all the countries that pertained to the children [people] of Israel & made all [who] were present in Israel to serve the Lord their God.
 And all [Josiah's] days, they [didn't] depart from following the Lord, the God of their [forefathers.]